Farooque-dev/basic-signup-login-logout/README.md

-# basic signup, login and logout app setup.
+# Basic signup, login and logout app setup.
 A basic express app to maintain a login, sign up and logout.